 - Introducing automation

 For example, you could try sending abandoned cart emails to customers that leave your website without paying for items in their cart.
-These sorts of emails could lead to an email marketing conversion rate of up to 20%.
+If you improve your abandoned cart emails, it can lead to a conversion rate of up to 20%.

 Compare that with the average cold email conversion rate which lingers at around 1%, and you’ll see that something more direct and personal is far more effective.

 How to Measure Your Email Marketing Conversion Rate

 When it comes to measuring your business’ email marketing conversion rate, you’ll have to make some decisions about what you want to measure and how you want to measure it.

 This is easier for some businesses than others, but in any case, it is unavoidable if you want to increase the conversion rate of your eCommerce.

 If your business is an eCommerce company, defining your conversion rate is simple enough, with many choosing to go with completed purchases as their metric for eCommerce email conversion rates.

 Other businesses may be better served by measuring: